TheMdTF/mdtf-public/apis/match-to-id/api/readme.md

 that match facial biometric samples to identity document images (``match-to-id'').
-Match-to-ID testing at the MdTF is supported by the Department of Homeland Security, Science and Technology Directorate (DHS S&T) as part of the Remote Identity Validation Technology Demonstration (RIVTD).
+Match-to-ID testing at the MdTF is supported by the Department of Homeland Security, Science and Technology Directorate (DHS S&T).
 For more information please visit [https://mdtf.org](https://mdtf.org) and [https://www.dhs.gov/science-and-technology/BI-TC](https://www.dhs.gov/science-and-technology/BI-TC)